 I hold bachelor’s degree in Environmental Studies, Visual Arts, and Biology, and a master’s degree in Film and Media Production with a concentration in Environmental and Wildlife Filmmaking from American University.
-My career began with shooting wildlife and expedition films for the National Park Service in remote Alaska, where I gained extensive experience living and working around bears.

 I grew up in northern New Mexico at 7,000 feet, where I first discovered my passion for the outdoors.
 The Rocky Mountains and the beautiful desert light were my early inspirations.
 I am an FAA-certified drone pilot, have Level I Avalanche Safety training, and have been riding horses my entire life.
 Currently based in New Mexico, I am willing to travel to any location across the globe.